Callidus2000/CmdFav/README.md

 ## Features

 - **Add-CmdFav:** Add your frequently used commands to a cache with custom names, tags, and descriptions.
 - **Edit-CmdFav:** Modify properties of existing favorite commands, such as command line, tags, descriptions, and even rename them.
 - **Export-CmdFav:** Export your favorite commands to a JSON file for backup or sharing.
 - **Import-CmdFav:** Import favorite commands from a JSON file and integrate them into your cache.
+- **Multiple Repositories:** Organize your favorites into multiple repositories, each with its own file, prefix, and priority.
+Easily register, unregister, and switch between repositories.

 ## Installation from the PowerShell Gallery